Find the Cheapest Pet Insurance Quotes in Your Area

 Quotes and Premiums: Insurance companies will provide you with a quote of your premium, which is what you can expect to pay per month for medical insurance for your pet.
 Some providers offer a discount if you pay the premiums upfront each year.
 Does this make sense for the benefits you're getting, and your own household budget?
 Make sure to compare this quote with others in our tool.

 Deductible: This is the amount you have to incur before an insurance company like Embrace or Healthy Paws will begin to pay for your coverage.

-- Make sure you figure out if this is an annual, or incident deductible, or both.
+- Make sure you figure out if this is an annual, or incident deductible or both.
 Why?
-If Fido or Kitty gets into an accident in January, and veterinary costs are $200, and your deductible is $100, you may think you’re in the clear.
-You may expect future costs to be covered immediately after, but come an allergy sickness in April and May, you may have to meet another deductible of $100.
+If Fido or Kitty gets into an accident in January, and veterinary costs are $200, and your deductible is $100, you may think you're in the clear.
+You may expect future costs to be covered immediately after, but an allergy sickness in April and May, could mean you have to meet another deductible of $100.
 Your effective deductible could actually be $200.

 Co-pay or Reimbursement Rates: Let's say I want to just pay 10% of future medical bills for my pets.
 That means a 10% co-pay rate, which is the same as a 90% reimbursement rate.
 For example, after Fido's bone fracture in January, I can expect 90% of his allergy bills in the Spring to be covered.
 Let's say that is $100 — this means I have to pay $10, but my pet insurer will cover the rest of the $90.

 Maximum, Limits and Ceilings: This is the most an insurer will pay out.
 It can be for all accidents, all illnesses, or anything covering a certain body part, etc.